-Energy management is both a process and business practice that applies continual improvement methodologies to energy‐consuming equipment and processes, similar to those used in other initiatives such as Lean, TQM and Six Sigma.
-This approach is focused on the development of customized, comprehensive, and prioritized long‐term energy plans, and uses data to support energy‐related decisions in a cost‐benefit comparison.
+Energy management is a process and business practice that applies continual improvement methodologies to energy‐consuming equipment and processes, like those used in initiatives such as Lean, TQM, and Six Sigma.
+This approach focuses on developing customized, comprehensive, and prioritized long‐term energy plans, and uses data to support energy‐related decisions in a cost‐benefit comparison.
 In this way, the practice of energy management allows for good business decision‐making while improving the environmental impacts of the facility.

 A very important and common element of successful energy management is organizational commitment, which is demonstrated by allocating staff and funding to achieve energy savings.
 Some suggested initial steps include a stated commitment from top management, establishing a cross-functional “Energy Management Team” and a dedicated “Energy Champion” which starts to build a culture that integrates energy management into daily practices and decision-making processes.
 Many companies will implement a formal energy management system (EnMS) like ISO 50001 based on a Plan/Do/Check/Act model.

 An EnMS facilitates understanding the relationship between employees, business practices, productivity, energy costs, and energy systems, leading to significant energy cost reductions.
 A major focus is a documented energy review that leads to action plans with stated goals and key performance indicators.